isiahmeadows/mithril.js/design/rationale.md

 But there are some clear cons, too, many of which are deal-breaking:

 - This absolutely requires a library to function.
 Otherwise, redraws aren't going to happen.
 - This is neither push-based nor pull-based, but value-based.
-It requires a driving library to make it happen, and even something as simple as porting it to a cell [is far from simple under the hood, even if you simplify the hook operators to a core subset](excluded/hooks.mjs).
+It requires a driving library to make it happen, and even something as simple as porting it to a stream [is far from simple under the hood, even if you simplify the hook operators to a core subset](excluded/hooks.mjs).
 (Or to put it another way, it's far from simple and it's reactive only for changing attributes.)
 - For similar reasons, "subscription" doesn't exist in the general sense.
 The only way you get "subscription" is by using a return value.
 - When one hook updates its state, *all* hooks are updated.
 This is a problem: hooks aren't correctly decoupled like they should be.
 - As a DSL, there's a *lot* of implicit behavior going on, and I'm not just talking about the global nature of the hooks themselves.
 I'm talking about other things, too, like dependency diffing with `useEffect` and `useMemo`.